-Mid-range: Hotel Tabor, great family run hotel, just a 15 minute walk from the historic center.
+Mid-range: Hotel Tabor, a great family-run hotel, just a 15-minute walk from the historic center

-Splurge: Habakuk Wellness Hotel, outstanding five-star hotel nestled under the ski slopes of Mariborsko Pohorje.
+Splurge: Habakuk Wellness Hotel, an outstanding five-star hotel nestled under the ski slopes of Mariborsko Pohorje

 Now, what do you think?
 What are some of the best things to do in Maribor?
 And is Maribor on your bucket list?
 Share your thoughts with us in the comments below!